alephium/community/BugBounty.md

 # Bug Bounty & Responsible Disclosure

+**Update:** Due to the high volume of AI-assisted attacks and analysis, the reward program is currently suspended.
+Voluntary vulnerability reports are still very welcome and greatly appreciated.

 ## Update on the Alephium Bug Bounty Program

 As AI-assisted security research becomes increasingly widespread, the volume and nature of bug reports across the software industry are changing rapidly.
 High-quality vulnerability discovery is becoming more accessible, and this creates both opportunities and new operational challenges for open-source projects like Alephium.